scourgetheone/aiven_website_monitor/README.md

 - Then, activate a new python virtual environment (e.g venv or pyenv virtualenv), go to the cloned repo's root directory and run: `pip install -r requirements.txt` and `python setup.py develop`
 - You have also received (hopefully) a zipped file containing keys and config files needed to connect to the Aiven pgsql and kafka instances.
 Unzip the contents of this zip file in the **app/** folder.

-If you have another Aiven postgres and Kafka instance that you would like to use, then copy the file structure inside the **file_templates/** folder and put in the required information in these files.
+If you have another Aiven postgres and Kafka instance that you would like to use, then copy the file structure inside the **file_templates/** folder and paste them into the **app/** folder. and put in the required information in these files.

 Your app/ folder should look like this after unzipping or if using files from the file_templates folder:
 ```